tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 Analyzation
 ^^^^^^^^^^^^^^^^^^

-Analyzing the data to get the heart rate variability (HRV) is just as easy as the preprocessing.
-Using just a few lines and `NeuroKit2 <https://neuropsychology.github.io/NeuroKit/examples/ecg_hrv/ecg_hrv.html>`_ you can use the aformentioned dataframe to calculate the HRV in three ways; time-domain analysis, frequency-domain analysis, or the non-linear domain analysis.
-Heart rate variability can tell us a number of things; A decrease in HRV during training can indicate fatigue, a significant decrease in HRV can indicate overtraining, and you can compare your current HRV to your baseline to determine if you are sufficently recoverd.
-Generally speaking those with a high baseline HRV have better cardiovascular fitness while those with a lower HRV baseline have worse cardiovascular fitness.
+Analyzing the data to get the heart rate variability (HRV) is just as easy as the preprocessing Using just a few lines using `NeuroKit2 <https://neuropsychology.github.io/NeuroKit/examples/ecg_hrv/ecg_hrv.html>`_. you can use the aformentioned datafrane to calculate the HRV in three ways; time-domain analysis, frequency-domain analysis, or the non-linear domain analysis.
+Heart rate variability can tell us a number of things; A decrease in HRV during training can indicate fatigue, a significant decrease in HRV can indicate over training, and you can compare your current HRV to your baseline to determine if you are sufficiently recovered.
+Generally speaking those with a high baseline HRV have better cardiovascular fitness and with a lower HRV have worse cardiovascular fitness.

 Note: normal to normal is effectively the same as R peak to R peak and are often used interchangeable.
 The only difference is normal to normal implies that the signal has been cleaned where as R to R could mean the signal is either cleaned or uncleaned.

-NeuroKit2`s `hrv_time <https://neuropsychology.github.io/NeuroKit/functions/hrv.html#hrv-time>`_ returns a dataframe containing 25 peices of data.
-The ones that are important to us are standard devation of normal to normal (SDNN) and the standard devation of average normal to normal (SDANN).
-SDNN is used to measure the heart rate varience over long periods of time i.e. 24 hours, it does this by calculating the standard devation of the distance between succsessive R peaks.
-SDANN is used to measure heart rate varience over shorter periods of time i.e. five minutes, it does this by take ing the standard devation of the avaerage between succsessive R peaks.
-While your heart rate variability is effected by age, gender, and race generally those with a HRV of 50ms or less are considered unhealthy, those with a HRV between 50-100ms have compromised health, and those with 100ms or more are considered healthy.
+Neurokit2`s `hrv_time <https://neuropsychology.github.io/NeuroKit/functions/hrv.html#hrv-time>`_ returns a data frame containing 25 pieces of data.
+The ones that are important to us are standard deviation of normal to normal(SDNN) and the standard deviation of average normal to normal (SDANN).
+SDNN is used to measure the heart rate variance over long periods of time i.e. 24 hours, it does this by calculating the standard deviation of the distance between successive R peaks.
+SDANN is used to measure heart rate variance over shorter periods of time i.e. five minutes, it does this by take ing the standard deviation of the average between successive R peaks.
+While your heart rate variability is effected by age, gender, and race generally those with a HRV of 50ms or less are considered unhealthy, those with a HRV between 50-100ms have compromised health, and those with 100ms or more are healthy.

 Neurokit2`s `hrv_frequency <https://neuropsychology.github.io/NeuroKit/functions/hrv.html#hrv-frequency>`_ computes ten HRV frequency domain metrics.
 Two important metrics are the high frequency (HF) and the low frequency (LF).
-The HF tells about ones parasympathetic nervous system, which is responsible for your bodies functions during periods of relaxation.
-The LF tells us about one`s sympathetic nervous system, which is responsible for speeding up one`s heart rate and slowing down one`s digestion along with the many other things that occur during your "fight or flight" response.
-Although we will not being using `hrv_frequency` some basic code using it is supplied below
+The HF tells about one`s parasympathetic nervous system, which is responsible for your bodies functions during periods of relaxation.
+The LF tells us about one`s sympathetic nervous system, which is responsible for speeding up one`s heart rate and slowing down your digestion along with other things that occur during a "fight or flight" response.
+Although we will not being using `hrv_frequency` some basic code using it is supplied below.

-Neurokit2`s `hrv_nonlinear <https://neuropsychology.github.io/NeuroKit/functions/hrv.html#hrv-nonlinear>`_. computes 32 different metrics.
-Of these 32 metrics the standard devation perpendicular
+Neurokit2`s `hrv_nonlinear <https://neuropsychology.github.io/NeuroKit/functions/hrv.html#hrv-nonlinear>`_ computes 32 different metrics.
+Of these 32 metrics the standard deviation perpendicular
-to the line of identity (SD1) is the most applicable to our applicaiton.
-Very simply it can be used as a short term measure of heart rate varibility, but we will not be using it becuase it is equivelent to the root mean square of succsessive differences (RMSSD) that `hrv_time` calculates.
-Although we will not being using `hrv_nonlinear` some basic code using it is supplied below
+to the line of identity (SD1) is the most applicable to our application.
+Very simply it can be used as a short term measure of heart rate variability, but we will not be using it because it is equivalent to the root mean square of successive differences that `hrv_time` calculates.
+Although we will not being using `hrv_nonlinear` some basic code using it is supplied below.

 .. code-block:: python
 	import numpy as np